sophiarangelova/sensing-a-vibe/README.md

 # sensing-a-vibe

 This repository accompanies the MA thesis
+"Sensing a Vibe: Integrating Internet Aesthetics into an Exploratory Interface for the Serendipitous Navigation of the Artpedia Dataset"

-"Sensing a Vibe: Facilitating Serendipitous Discovery and Engagement for Casual Users via Digital Exploration through Internet Aesthetics.
-An Artpedia Case Study." by Sofiya Rangelova, University of Amsterdam, 2025.
+by Sofiya Rangelova, University of Amsterdam, 2025.

 # Overview